cta-wave/Test-Content-Generation/README.md

   * Encode mezzanine content:
     * Encode to conform to CTA Proposed Test content.
     * Encode at least one option of source content according to media profile.
     * Special codec value "copy" to bypass the encoding.
 Useful for proprietary codecs such as DTS or Dolby.
-Not exposed in the CSV at the moment.
   * Package (markup) the content with an MPD according to the CTA Content Model format.
     * NB: done in Python right now, but could eventually an extension to [GPAC](http://gpac.io) to produce this.
   * Encrypt the content in-place using [GPAC](http://gpac.io) encryption and manifest-forwarding capabilities.